xen-HendryZheng/task-application-node-react/README.md

-## Live System - Backend and Frontend Setup
+## Task Application System - Backend and Frontend Setup

-This repository contains the backend and frontend setup for the Auction System.
+This repository contains the backend and frontend setup for the Task Application System.

 ## Live Preview
 You can find live preview with the following link: